top of page

 For example, our everyday basis of operation usually is that of our individual Self, the felt ego behind the eyes, with objects out there, existing entirely independently from our Self.

 Another basis of operation is described by the non-dual metaphor of "the ocean (=awareness) watching its own waves (=all mental events occuring in awareness)".
+Here, the basis of operation is not a point outside of the ocean, not even a particular location within the ocean, it is the ocean itself.

 This basis of operation requires to shift one's viewpoint away from the thinking, conceptualising, attention-directed Self.
 Instead, one first learns to recognise awareness as the space, the container in which all mental events seem to arise, stay and pass.